rmscode/binary-garden/docs/cloud/microsoft-365/ms-teams.md

 !!! info

     - Anyone can record a meeting as long as:
-        - The option has been enabled by an admin.
+        - The option has been enabled for the organization by an admin.
-        - They are not a guest from another organization.
+        - Attendees are not a guest from another organization.
     - Recordings won't capture:
         - More than four people's video streams at once.
         - Whiteboards and annotations.